 The Solar Charged Jacket from Vollebak is by far one of the most technically impressive pieces of running kit you're likely to see at the moment.
 Like something from a Luc Besson film, the jacket is made from a material that absorbs light and then emits it via an eery glow.

 That light can come from the sun, indoor artificial lighting or via a handheld torch or smartphone.
-It's also so responsive to light that you can actually write words on the material â which may be an issue if your friends get hold of it when you nip out the room.
+It's also so responsive to light that you can actually write words on the material â which may be an issue if your friends get hold of it when you nip out of the room.

 Aside from the impressive futuristic tech, the Solar Charged jacket is no slouch when it comes to more terrestrial features.
 It's constructed from a 3-layer stretch fabric, is waterproof to 2,500mm (that's 'light to average rain'), has a rear zipped pocket, an elasticated hood and incorporates a number of breathability features across the design.

 It is, inevitably, an expensive piece of kit though.
-So unless you're the most wanting of tech-fans, you may need to wait until the technology becomes significantly more widespread.
+So unless you're the most wanting of tech fans, you may need to wait until the technology becomes significantly more widespread.

 Best lightweight running jackets